iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Linear Programming Everything.md

 ---
 ### **Strong Duality**

 Strong Duality applies here, meaning that the primal objective and the dual objectives equals, when any one of the primal or the dual got solved.
-To be more percise:
+To be more precise:

 **Claim 3**

 > 1. If either of the solutions for (1), or (1.2) is found, then the other is also found, and $b^T\lambda = c^Tx$.
-> 2. If Primal is unbounded then dual is infeasible, if Primal is infeasible then the dual will be unbounded.
+> 2. If Primal is unbounded, then the dual is infeasible, if Primal is infeasible then the dual will be unbounded.

 ---
 ### **The Geometry**